 When not writing I sometimes facilitate workshops in universities, high schools and community groups.
 I have been a guest panellist at literary festivals and community art and literary events, judged a number of writing competitions and mentor emerging writers.
 Over the past twenty years I have been employed in a number of writing-related positions including academic lecturer and tutor, workshop facilitator, speech writer, researcher, and freelance writer and editor.

-I live and work on Whadjuk boodjar (Perth land) and respectfully acknowledge the Nyoongar Whadjuk people – the traditional custodians of this land.
+I live and work on Whadjuk boodjar (Perth country) and respectfully acknowledge the Nyoongar Whadjuk people – the traditional custodians of this land.